-Prescott, 1985).
+One can see that results partially in accord with law regulations are reached for a = 9.
+This value is relatively high (see e.g. Mehra and Prescott, 1985).
 In the next section we show that the results are highly sensitive to asset returns and for lower stock returns the "typical" value of a should be lower.

-4.3 Sensitivity Analysis for Various Stock and Bond Returns
+4.3.
+Sensitivity analysis for various stock and bond returns

 Now, let us examine the impact of the change in returns of funds on the optimal strategy and results.
-One can expect that if, for example, the return of stocks becomes higher, it will be more favorable to "stay" in $F_1$ or $F_2$ for a longer period.
-In our computations, we first fix the bond return and increase/decrease the stock return (a=9 and other parameters are fixed).
-This change is mirrored in the returns of the funds $F_1$ and $F_2$ .
+One can expect that if for example the return of stocks becomes higher, it will be more favorable to "stay" in F_1 or F_2 for a longer period.
+In our computations, we first fix the bond return and increase/decrease the stock return (a = 9 and other parameters are fixed).
+This change mirrors in the returns of the funds F_1 and F_2 .
 The results obtained show that a higher return of stocks implies a later switch from more risky to less risky funds.
 The wealth in the final period of savings is higher too.
 Secondly, we fix the stock return and increase/decrease the bond return.
-A higher return of bonds implies an earlier switch from more risky to less risky funds.
-For an overview of all results, see Figure 6 and Table 6.
+A higher return of bonds implies an earlier switch from more risky to less risky funds.5 For overview of all results see Fig. 6 and Tab.
+6.